emre-mumcu/documents/Flutter/AndroidStudio.md

 ANDROID_STUDIO_HOME (for some configurations) STUDIO_HOME (less common)

-Required for Flutter and Android Studio.
-Use ANDROID_SDK_ROOT to define the Android SDK path.
+Android SDK path:

-> *ANDROID_HOME* (Deprecated but still used by some tools.
+ANDROID_HOME (Deprecated but still used by some tools.
 Replaced by ANDROID_SDK_ROOT.
 Don’t use ANDROID_HOME unless you have to.)
-> *ANDROID_SDK_HOME* (Deprecated and it is no longer recommended.
+ANDROID_SDK_HOME (Deprecated and it is no longer recommended.
 Controls where Android emulator settings like .android folder are stored.
 Use ANDROID_SDK_HOME if you want emulator settings in a custom location.)
-> ANDROID_SDK_ROOT (Recommended for new setups)
+ANDROID_SDK_ROOT (Recommended for new setups)

+The path to the user preferences directory for tools that are part of the Android SDK.
+Defaults to $HOME/.android/ :

+ANDROID_USER_HOME

 ## 2. Flutter SDK Path